![]() |

 Vitamin E in almonds may be the key to a healthy immune system, a vitamin that helps the body absorb the fats found in nuts like almonds.

-Sunflower seeds
+Sunflower

-These seeds are rich in several nutrients such as phosphorus, magnesium, and vitamins B6 and E, the properties of vitamin E listed above help in regulating and maintaining immune system functions.
+and E, the properties of vitamin E listed above help in regulating and

 In addition, sunflower seeds are also very high in selenium, and various research reports (most of which were conducted on animals) have shown that this component helps fight against viral infections such as swine flu.

-Sunflower seeds
+Sunflower seeds |

 Green tea

-Both green and black tea are high in flavonoids, but green tea also contains a powerful antioxidant called EGCG, which improves immune system function.
+and black tea are high in flavonoids, but green tea also contains a powerful

 In addition, green tea also contains the amino acid theanine, which can help T-cells produce germ-fighting compounds.

-Green Tea
+Green Tea |

 Take care of the correct amount: In fact, consuming only one diet listed above does not help against diseases, it is very important to take care of food intake and daily nutrient requirements.

-Eating a good diet is a good start that can help protect against many diseases.
+good diet is a good start that can help protect against many diseases.